plone/documentation/develop/addons/schema-driven-forms/customising-form-behaviour/vocabularies.rst

 *\_\_call\_\_* method) that provides the *IContextSourceBinder* interface and takes a *context* parameter.
 The *context* argument is the context of the form view.
-The callable should return a vocabulary, which is most easily achieved by using the *SimpleVocabulary* class from *zope.schema*.
+The callable should return a vocabulary, which is achieved by using the *SimpleVocabulary* class from *zope.schema*.

 Here is an example that returns our pizza types: